solomonbstoner/solomonbston3r-ctf-diary/2018/SecurityFestCTF 2018/Bluepill/README.md

 ```

 For instance, if we run a string `"Hello"` through the instructions, `repne scasb` returns `0xFFFFFFFFFFFFFFF9`.
+Who can possibly infer the length of the string from this value?
 After negating the returned value, and decrementing it once, we are left with the value `0x5` (which is the length of the string `"Hello"`).

 ##### Third Check overview